Sally Bowles: Cabaret musical

-In his diary from October 1958, Isherwood records that a composer named Don Parks had expressed interest in writing a musical based on Sally but that Isherwood planned to deny him permission.
+In his diary from October 1958, Isherwood records that a composer named Don Parks had expressed interest in writing a musical based on Sally but the author denied him permission.
 When I Am a Camera was finally adapted into the musical Cabaret in 1966, Jill Haworth originated the role of Sally.
-As the run continued, Penny Fuller, Anita Gillette and Melissa Hart also played the part.
+As the run continued, Penny Fuller, Anita Gillette, and Melissa Hart also played the part.
 Cabaret was revived on Broadway in 1987 with Alyson Reed playing Sally.

 The musical was revived again in 1998 with Natasha Richardson as Sally.
 Richardson won the 1998 Tony Award for Best Actress in a Musical.
 As the run continued, actresses including Tina Arena, Jennifer Jason Leigh, Susan Egan, Joely Fisher, Gina Gershon, Deborah Gibson, Teri Hatcher, Melina Kanakaredes, Jane Leeves, Molly Ringwald, Brooke Shields, Lea Thompson, and Vanna White appeared in the role.
 The 2014 Broadway revival starred Michelle Williams as Sally, with Emma Stone and Sienna Miller as subsequent replacements.

 Cabaret debuted on the West End in 1968 with Judi Dench in the role of Sally.
 A West End revival at The Strand Theatre in October 1986 featured Kelly Hunter as Sally Bowles and was the subject of printed criticism by both Jean Ross and her daughter Sarah Caudwell.
 Later West End revivals starred Toyah Willcox (1987), Jane Horrocks (1993), Anna Maxwell Martin (2006) and Jessie Buckley (2021) playing the part.
 Samantha Barks portrayed the role in the 2008–2009 UK National Tour.